CST BLOG: Lab Expectations

 All Posts

-Hypoxia, defined as the deficiency of oxygen in the biotic environment, causes cellular stress and alters normal metabolic activity.
-Exposure to hypoxia causes an increased accumulation of reactive oxygen species (ROS) and leads to oxidative stress, which can have damaging effects on a vast array of cellular components.
-Cells have adapted intracellular signaling mechanisms in response to hypoxia to maintain viability.
-These pathways have a net effect of reducing overall metabolic rates to allow cells to survive and recover during bouts of low oxygen.
+Hypoxia—the deficiency of oxygen in the cellular environment—causes cellular stress and alters normal metabolic activity.
+Under hypoxic conditions,the accumulation of reactive oxygen species (ROS) leads to oxidative stress, which can damage a wide array of cellular components.
+To maintain viability, cells have adapted intracellular signaling mechanisms that reduce overall metabolic rates, allowing survival and recovery during periods of low oxygen.

 Excess ROS has damaging effects of cellular components including damage of DNA or RNA, oxidation of amino acids, lipid peroxidation, and oxidative deactivation of enzymatic activity.